beastbytes/form-latte/README.md

 ```

 ### Example 2
-A form to collect a person's name, email, address, and phone number (field names are vCard fields):
+A form to collect a person's name, email, address, phone number, and agreement to terms:
 ```latte
 {form $action|csrf:$csrf}
     {text $formModel, 'givenName'|tabIndex}